yafyx/hindia/README.md

 # Hindia Lyrics Searcher

-This application is a Hindia lyrics searcher using Next.js 13 (app directory) and NextUI (v2).
+This application is a Hindia lyrics searcher using Next.js 14 and NextUI.